The Error-Feedback Framework: Better Rates for SGD with Delayed Gradients and Compressed Communication

 \section{Formal Setting}

 In this section we discuss our different settings and assumptions.
-For each of the problems studied in the laters sections (delayed updates, compressed gradients, and local SGD) we analyze three cases: when $f$ is a (i) strongly quasi-convex, (ii) weakly quasi-convex, or a (iii) arbitrary (i.e.\ not comprised in classes (i) or (ii)) non-convex function.
+For each of the problems studied in the later sections (delayed updates, compressed gradients, and local SGD) we analyze three cases: when $f$ is a (i) strongly quasi-convex, (ii) general quasi-convex, or a (iii) arbitrary smooth (i.e.\ not comprised in classes (i) or (ii)) non-convex function.

 We first examine the notion of quasi-convexity with respect to a minimizer $\xx^\star \in \R^d$ of~\eqref{eq:problem}.
 This is a substantial relaxation of the standard convexity assumption, as the assumption also holds for certain non-convex functions, such as e.g.\ star convex functions.
 The definition coincides with the recently introduced class of $(1,\mu)$-quasar convex functions~\cite{Hinder2019:quasar}.
 Our definition is slightly less general than the notion of quasi-convexity introduced in~\cite{Necoara2019:linear}, as we choose a particular minimizer~$\xx^\star$, the ``quasar-convex point'' and do not e.g.\ use projection on the set of minimizers as in~\cite{Necoara2019:linear}.
 However, extension of the analysis to these settings would be possible.